Responsive webdesign means that your website automatically adapts to the format and screensize of your visitor's device.

 SEO means Search Engine Optimisation (hey we found your site) and SEA means Search Engine Advertising (let's pay Google money).
 Ever received a phone call from someone saying that he or she will try to make sure, for a fee of course, your website will be on the first page of Google's search results without paying Google?
 Money.
 Pit. #blabla #haveanicedinnerinstead.

-Once you have well built site, content is what makes all the difference in the world.
+Once you have a well built site, content is what makes all the difference in the world.
 We can help you with that.
 It is true that for some companies investing in SEA makes absolute sense, and our partners and us can certainly help you there, but for many small and medium businesses it's simply too expensive.
 Facebook advertising offers less costly and more effective options.